pablordoricaw/hello-pulumi-gcp/README.md

 # Hello Pulumi

-This repository uses the [Get started with Pulumi & Google Cloud](https://www.pulumi.com/docs/iac/get-started/gcp/) tutorial to investigate how to deploy infrastructure to GCP in an automated fashion with Pulumi Cloud from a GitHub repository.
+This repository uses the Python [Get started with Pulumi & Google Cloud](https://www.pulumi.com/docs/iac/get-started/gcp/) tutorial to investigate how to deploy infrastructure to GCP in an automated fashion with Pulumi Cloud from a GitHub repository.

+## Methods

+There are a couple methods to accomplish deploying Pulumi based infrastructure to GCP from a GitHub repository:

+1. Pulumi Cloud backend + Pulumi Deployments + GitHub Repo
+2. Pulumi Cloud backend + GitHub Actions + GitHub Repo
+3. Self-managed backend in GCP + Pulumi Deployments + GitHub Repo
+4. Self-managed backend in GCP + GitHub Actions + GitHub Repo

+*This repository shows the setup for Pulumi Cloud backend + GitHub Actions + GitHub Repo*.

+> [!NOTE]
+> The first method, Pulumi Cloud backend + Pulumi Deployments + GitHub Repo, was attempted.
+However, I couldn't get the authentication for Pulumi Deployments and GCp setup properly.

 ## Setup

-This section describes the setup across all platforms and tools.
+The setup was done as follows:

+- Pulumi Cloud manages the IaC state
+- GitHub Actions automates the deployment of changes to the IaC
+- GCP is where the infra is deployed.

+The subsections describe the setup to accomplish deploying Pulumi based infrastructure to GCP with GitHub Actions.

+### Pre-requisites

+To perform the setups I installed on my local machines:

+- the Pulumi CLI following the [Pulumi Download & install Pulumi docs](https://www.pulumi.com/docs/iac/download-install/)
+- the Google Cloud CLI (`gcloud` CLI) following the [GCP Install the gcloud CLI docs](https://cloud.google.com/sdk/docs/install)

 ### Pulumi Cloud

 I have a personal Pulumi Cloud account not an organization.

+> [!NOTE]
-In all the sections below my personal account was used instead of an orgaccount.
+> In all the sections below my personal account was used whenever Pulumi asked for an organization account.

 From following the Get started with Pulumi & Google Cloud tutorial I had already created a project in Pulumi Cloud called `hello-pulumi` with a stack called `dev`.

-#### Generate Pulumi Cloud Access Token
+#### Pulumi Cloud 🤝 GitHub Actions

-The Pulumi auth GitHub action that uses OIDC doesn't work.
-So I had to generate a personal access token in Pulumi Cloud and store it as a secret of the repo to use to authenticate.
+GitHub needs to authenticate with Pulumi Cloud that has the state.
+The authentication was setup through a Pulumi Cloud access token.

+> [!WARNING]
+> I couldn't get the authentication to work with OIDC for my personal account.
+It seems that the Pulumi auth GitHub Action expects a Pulumi org account instead of a personal.

+The *Creating Personal Access Tokens* section of the following [Pulumi docs](https://www.pulumi.com/docs/pulumi-cloud/access-management/access-tokens/) walks through the steps on how to do create the token.

 ### GCP